-Support for Petition for Rulemaking to Integrate Non-Energy Benefits and Social Costs into Resource Planning and Investment Decision-Making (Letter submitted March 8, 2024)
+Support for Petition for Rulemaking to Integrate Non-Energy Benefits (NEBs) and Social Costs into Resource Planning and Investment Decision-Making (Letter submitted March 8, 2024)

-The CEC accepted this petition and issued an Order Instituting Informational Proceeding, 24-OIIP-03, to integrate non-energy benefits ("NEBs") and social costs (collectively "Non-Energy Impacts" or "NEIs") into energy planning and investment decisions ("NEI OIIP").
+The CEC denied the petition to initiate a rulemaking, but granted the request to initiate a transparent process to determine methodologies to integrate NEBs and social costs into the CEC's resource planning, processes, and decision-making.
+The CEC issued an Order Instituting Informational Proceeding, 24-OIIP-03, to integrate non-energy benefits ("NEBs") and social costs (collectively "Non-Energy Impacts" or "NEIs") into energy planning and investment decisions ("NEI OIIP").

-The letter is Appendix C-1
+The letter is included as Appendix C-1.